On the Projects Dashboard, find your project tile and click “Add Scenario“.

 2.1 Add a New Scenario

-Under the analysis section, select Cladding AI
+Under the analysis section, choose Cladding AI and select your metrics.

-If you do not have access to Cladding-AI please reach out to your Orbital Stack Representative or contact Support@OrbitalStack.com
+If you do not have access to Cladding AI please reach out to your Orbital Stack Representative or contact Support@OrbitalStack.com.

 2.2 Upload and Categorize Geometry